wictor-parmenis/quikdev-backend-challenge/Backend_Developer_Advanced.md

 ### Advanced requirements

-*These are used for some further challenges.
-You can safely skip them if you are not asked to do any, but feel free to try out.*
+*These are mandatory for mid, senior and lead developer levels*

 - Provide a complete user auth (authentication/authorization/etc.) strategy.
 - Provide a complete logging (when/how/etc.) strategy.